David-OConnor/stm32-hal/README.md

 ## Errata

-- DMA, CAN, SAI, SDIO, ethernet unimplemented
+- DMA, SAI, SDIO, ethernet unimplemented
+- Only bxCAN is implemented.
+Ie the `fdCAN` used on newer families is unimplemented.
 - USART synchronous mode, and auto-baud-rate detection unimplemented
 - USART interrupts unimplemented on F4
 - H7 clocks are missing advanced features